psb/bucklescript.github.io/docs/function.md

 ## Fixed Arguments

-Sometimes it's convenient to bind to a function using an `external`, while passing predetermined argument values to the JS function:
+Sometimes it is convenient to bind to a function using an `external` while passing predetermined argument values to the JS function:

 ```ocaml
 external process_on_exit :